-Control layout is shown below with the cab removed to provide clarity.
+Control layout is shown above with the cab removed to provide clarity.
 All controls are readily accessible from the rear of the cab with the tender connected, and the Throttle, Blower Valve and Axle Pump Bypass Valves all project outside of the cab within easy reach.

 The Firebox Door is easily opened using the corner of the shovel or the hook end of the Fire Pick.
+Il also runs cool enough to be opened and closed by hand.
 The door has two small air holes in it that allow the operator to see the intensity of the fire.